 Driving danger No. 9: More pedestrians and bicyclists

-It’s no surprise that pleasant summer weather brings more people outdoors, including those seeking exercise and recreation.
+Pleasant summer weather brings more people outdoors, including those seeking exercise and recreation.
+Always obey traffic signs, and yield to bicyclists and pedestrians: Give them the right-of-way and play it safe.

 “The added visibility and consistent weather that appeal to drivers also appeal to pedestrians and bicyclists.
 Maintaining a safe distance from them and paying attention to your surroundings are the best ways to keep everyone safe,” Quinn says.